brson/multirust/README.md

 # Can you trust Rust binaries?

-Although multirust verifies signatures of its downloads if GnuPG is available, the question of whether you can 'trust' Rust depends on quite a few factors.
+Although multirust verifies signatures of its downloads if GPG is available, the question of whether you can 'trust' Rust depends on quite a few factors.
 Although I'm not prepared to give advice on this subject, here are some of the details around how the Rust project